 How do I take my feral cat to the vets?

-Outdoor cats are sent out of the centre neutered, blood tested, vaccinated and either ear tipped or chipped.
-Feral cats can’t easily be caught once released so it is not essential to continue ongoing vet treatments however in cases of neccesary vet treatment you can contact us to borrow a trap to aid this.
+Outdoor cats are neutered, ear tipped, blood tested for FIV/FeLV, part vaccinated and treated for fleas and worms.
+Feral cats can’t easily be caught once released so it is not essential to continue preventative treatments like a domestic pet but in cases of neccesary vet treatment due to illness or injury this will be your responsibility.
+If you feel your cat does need veterinary care you can contact us for advice and to borrow a trap to catch your cat.

 Are you happy to home a mouser on your property?
 Why not give us a call/email to chat further.